PERSONAL INJURY RESOURCES

 Michigan Product Liability Cases

-The law in Michigan governing defective and dangerous products is very nuanced and can be quite complicated.
-For example, in some cases, a plaintiff can proceed on a theory of strict liability, meaning there does not need to be a finding that the manufacturer was negligent.
-However, a plaintiff may need to show that there was a cost-effective alternative design that the manufacturer could have used that would have prevented the risk of injury.
-In such cases, the testimony of an expert witness will likely be necessary.
+The law in Michigan governing defective and dangerous products is complicated.
+A plaintiff must show there was a cost-effective alternative design the manufacturer could have used that would have prevented the risk of injury.
+Expert testimony from engineers, product designers, and others is necessary.

-At Sommers Schwartz, we routinely handle complex product liability cases in Michigan and throughout the country.
-Many of our cases pertain to medical devices and dangerous drugs; however, we also handle claims of defective vehicles, machinery and consumer good.
+At Sommers Schwartz, we routinely handle complex product liability cases in Michigan and across the country.
+We have recovered compensation for clients who have suffered physical, emotional, and financial harm in cases involving defective medical devices and dangerous drugs, faulty vehicles, machinery, and consumer goods.

 Featured Result